-taking significant levels of risk with the lowest possible incidence of disasters.
-Some dimensions of risk in pastoral systems are now beyond the reach of traditional pastoralists' risk management strategies, brought about by new dynamic correlations with governance, development, or market forces.
-These include undermining pastoral social organisation, restricting mobility, replacing tested riskmanagement technology with new high-input and thus risk-prone-technology, as well as initiatives leading to large-scale land-use conversion.
-The effective management of these new dimensions of pastoral risk requires the development of institutions capable of operating at the appropriate scales (e.g. early warning systems, but also international pastoral organisations)21.
+- strengthen the economic resilience and sustainable growth of the region, supporting those who remain in pastoralism as well as those that don't' (REGLAP 2011: 46). - 29.
+In pastoral systems, risk management is not automatically synonymous of risk reduction.
+In conditions dominated by variability, systematic risk-aversion is not possible and may be a strategy leading to poverty traps.
+19 What matters about pastoral risk, therefore, is not so much whether it is high or low in absolute terms, but whether producers can manage it, and if not, why not.
+Pastoralism specializes in taking significant levels of risk with the lowest possible incidence of disasters.
+Some dimensions of risk in pastoral systems are now beyond the reach of traditional pastoralists' risk-management strategies, brought about by new dynamic correlations with governance, development or market forces.
+These include undermining pastoral social organization, restricting mobility, replacing tested risk-management technology with new high-input and thus risk-prone technology, as well as initiatives leading to large-scale land-use conversion.
+The effective management of these new dimensions of pastoral risk requires the development of institutions capable of operating at the appropriate scales (e.g. early warning systems, but also international pastoral organizations).20